CMU-17313Q/CMU-17313Q.github.io/docs/projects/P2/1_teamprocess.md

 ### Teamwork Self-Assessment

 As the course moves into team-based projects, we will be releasing weekly self-assessments, each worth one participation point.
 These are meant to be short surveys and should not take more than a few minutes.
 They are intended to help you reflect on your team's process and prompt you to think about how to improve it.
-The first one will be released on **Thursday, September 11th** and due the following **Tuesday, September 16th** (at 11:59pm).
-Typically, they will be released on Thursdays and due the following Sunday.
+The first one will be released on **Thursday, September 11th** and due the following **Wednesday, September 17th** (at 11:59pm).
+Typically, they will be released on Thursdays and due the following Wednesday.

 ## Main Deliverables

 ### Teamwork Contract (35 pts)

 When working with a team, it is important to discuss each team member’s background, and establish common expectations of the team.
 Miscommunication or the general lack of communication are often the most common causes of team conflict.

 !!! note "Team Conflict Example"
     A common conflict in working style is when there are team members who always want to get a headstart on their work, while there are team members who are fine with doing work a few days before the deadline.
 It causes panic in the former team members, while the latter team members feel frustrated as to why they are being rushed.

 As such, your first process task of the semester will be creating a teamwork contract with your teammates.
 It is a **1 - 2 page** document containing information that all teammates agree to follow.
 You should work on the contract **with all members present**.
 We recommend that you keep it to around 1 page, 2 page is a **hard limit.**